Lingaa: Music

 The soundtrack album consisting of five songs, were composed by A. R. Rahman.
 The album of the original version was released on 5 November 2014, at a promotional event held at Chennai, with Rajinikanth, K. S. Ravikumar and the cast and crew attending the event, except Rahman where he spoke in a video about the making of the film.
 The Telugu version was released on 8 November 2014, at a curtain raiser, event held at Hyderabad, where Chiranjeevi and K. Viswanath attended as the chief guest.
 The Hindi version was released on 26 November 2014.

 Marketing

-The motion poster of the film was released on Ganesh Chaturthi, on 29 August 2014.
-The first poster featured Rajinikanth walking with a temple being shown in the poster's backdrop.
-The official teaser was released on 22 October 2014, coinciding with Diwali.
+The motion poster of the film was released on Ganesh Chaturthi, on 29 August 2014.The official teaser was released on 22 October 2014, coinciding with Diwali.
 The trailer was released on 5 November 2014 at the audio launch of the film.
-A 40-second song teaser of "Mona Gasolina" featuring Rajinikanth and Anushka Shetty was released on 7 November 2014.
-Another 40-second song teaser1 was released on 8 November 2014 of the song "En Mannavva" featuring Rajinikanth and Sonakshi Sinha.

 While the original duration of the film lasts about 175 minutes, the makers trimmed the original version from 166 minutes, and the Hindi version was reduced to 148 minutes, due to mixed reviews.
 The makers unveiled few deleted scenes from the film post-release.